 They may even go further to send you a fake communiqué from Cash App support to that effect.
 Once you send them your Cash App money, they terminate communication.

 Before you conclude that a stranger sent me money on cash app, ask yourself; Does your Cash App balance reflect the amount the person is claiming to be a cash deposit?

 Scammers are known to create forged screenshots of Cash App balances.

 The image can be sent via message apps like Whatsapp, and without due diligence, you can be duped into believing a deposit has been made.

-The scammer then asks you to send back the money you received, or even a lower amount.
+You then get a cash app request from stranger asking you to send back the money you received, or even a lower amount.
 If so, you end up sending the very real money in your Cash App account to a stranger.

 2c) Cash App Sugar Daddy Schemes

-If you are online to get money from unsuspecting people, the tables can be turned against you through the sugar daddy/momma scheme.
+Can you get scammed on Cash App sugar daddy?
+Yes, if you are online to get money from unsuspecting people, the tables can be turned against you through the cash app sugar daddy/momma scheme.

 A random person promises to send money to your Cash App, with a little ask; to make sure that you are committed to keeping the relationship going and to get money in return, they request you send them money first.

-The amount is usually a small percentage of what you expect to eventually pay for your sugar baby services.
+The amount is usually a small percentage of what you expect to eventually receive from your sugar baby services.

 2d) Cash App Buyer Scam